BorisMolch/pfrontend-temp/content/jobs/patchxr-network-architect-job.md

 date: 2020-12-08
 ---

-### People admire creativity, and they are always attracted to fun so the combination is fantastic !

-PatchXR is a Swiss-Danish software house focused on innovation through play and sensory exploration.

-*We believe that the future of Media is Immersive, real-time interactive and personalized*

-This is why we are combining the mechanics of building games with computer music to create contentment in extended realities.
-To do that, we created an inhouse engine that uses playful block-based approach that allows musical instruments to become fantastical worlds that are fully customizable and sharable.

 **We are looking for the person to make a social playground for people to play, build and share interactive music worlds remotely in real-time - to empower a community to exchange interactive venues, musical instruments, concerts and more!**

 Together, we aim to build a new sonic dimension where our surroundings become shareable interactive music, where you can play with an infinite library of worlds.
 A new way to build, think, and enjoy music.